 This rain jacket will keep you dry when the rain comes straight down.
 That is true for all the rain jackets that we tested.
 The Seven J does not have a stiffened brim that holds its shape well on the brow, and we found the face cinches of the hood to be less effective at sealing out water sprayed at the face.
 What the jacket does have going for it is effective adjustable wrist cuffs.
 While they are simple (no elastic on the inside of the wrist), the Velcro tab lets you cinch them down tight.
 If you're gonna be working overhead in the rain, this is a great feature.

 Breathability & Ventilation

 While breathability and ventilation are a challenge for all 2-layer jackets without pit zips, we found the Seven J even less breathable the other two we tested (the Columbia Watertight II and The North Face Resolve).
 The shell fabric is heavy and bulky, and this seemed to contribute to the jacket's overall inability to handle active use and sweat.
-In general, we feel 2-layer jackets are best suited to casual wear rather than active use, and this is true for the Seven J. It is the least breathable product we tested and does not include pit zips for ventilation.
+It is the least breathable product we tested and does not include pit zips for ventilation.
 The only nod to ventilation are the mesh-lined hand pockets.